Samsung/tizen-docs/docs/application/vstools/tools/log-viewer.md

 The Log Viewer displays a log table consisting of the following fields:

 - **Time**: log time
-- **Level**: priority level that indicates the urgency of the log message
+- **Level**: priority level indicates the urgency of the log message
 - **Pid**: process ID
 - **Tid**: thread ID
 - **Tag**: identification of the log message source